dahall/Vanara/README.md

 * [Issues](https://github.com/dahall/Vanara/issues)

 ## Sample Code
-There are numerous examples in the [UnitTest](https://github.com/dahall/Vanara/tree/master/UnitTests) folder.
+There are numerous examples in the [UnitTest](https://github.com/dahall/Vanara/tree/master/UnitTests) folder and in the [WinClassicSamplesCS](https://github.com/dahall/WinClassicSamplesCS) project that recreates the Windows Samples in C# using Vanara.